brianspiering/awesome-dl4nlp/README.md

 18. [Neural Architectures for Named Entity Recognition](https://arxiv.org/abs/1603.01360) state-of-the-art performance in NER with bidirectional LSTM with a sequential conditional random layer and transition-based parsing with stack LSTMs.
 19. [GloVe: Global Vectors for Word Representation](http://www-nlp.stanford.edu/pubs/glove.pdf) a "count-based"/co-occurrence model to learn word embeddings
 20. [Grammar as a Foreign Language](https://arxiv.org/abs/1412.7449) State-of-the-art syntactic constituency parsing using generic sequence-to-sequence approach
+21. [Natural Language Processing from Research at Google](http://research.google.com/pubs/NaturalLanguageProcessing.html) Not all Deep Learning but mostly

 Blog Posts
 ----